jsm94/itunes-podcasts-web-player/README.md

 - [x] The podcast detail should be cached for 1 day to not make the API call again while cached.
 - [x] The list should be a data table with the headers Title, Topic, Released and Duration.
 - [x] Click on the play/pause button from an episode title should start/stop/resume the episode.
+- [x] When type on search bar go back to home.

 > Service for external resources that not allow JSON neither CORS headers: `https://allorigins.win`